section-engineering-education/engineering-education/articles/documentation-website-hugo/index.md

 Documentation is a must in every software development project.
 Reliable documentation provides an accurate overview of your software, good insight on how to use your software, and easy onboarding for new users of your software.

 In this tutorial, I will teach you how to build a documentation website for your software projects with [Hugo](https://gohugo.io/) and the [Docsy](https://www.docsy.dev/) theme.
-Hugo is a speed optimized static-site generator written in the GO programming language.
+Hugo is a speed-optimized static-site generator written in the Go programming language.
 Hugo can be used to generate documentation websites, blogs, portfolio websites, etc. directly from markdown and HTML.

 ### Table of contents
 - Install Hugo.